-- 3-3.a Advocate before VTrans on behalf of non-vehicular road users for improved accommodations on state highways. - 3-3.b Review hybrid and electric options for any municipal vehicle purchase or replacement. - 3-3.c Consider how to address barriers to development related to limitations on wastewater capacity, including a review of the findings of the 2005 study conducted by the Norwich Sewer Committee in light of current challenges and changes in wastewater management. - 3-3.d Encourage development projects to install solar collectors on rooftops and parking lots. - 3-3.e Participate in the Section 248 process before the Public Utility Commission to make decisions that further the goals, objectives, and policies of this plan. - 3-3.f Implement to the best of our abilities the (non-binding) Article 36 from the Town of Norwich 2019 ballot, which was passed by voters: - Shall the voters of Norwich direct all Town officials to take immediate and sustained efforts to gradually and continually reduce the Town's direct use of fossil fuels, beginning at a rate of no less than 5 percent per year starting in the 2019-20 fiscal year and continuing until they are eliminated entirely, and shall the Town Manager be charged with monitoring such efforts and reporting on them each year in the annual Town Report, and no capital expenditures shall be made that contradict or undermine this direction, absent a majority vote of the Selectboard?
+- 3-3.a Advocate before VTrans on behalf of non-vehicular road users for improved accommodations on state highways. - 3-3.b Review hybrid and electric options for any municipal vehicle purchase or replacement. - 3-3.c Consider how to address barriers to development related to limitations on wastewater capacity, including a review of the findings of the 2005 study conducted by the Norwich Sewer Committee in light of current challenges and changes in wastewater management. - 3-3.d Encourage development projects to install solar collectors on rooftops and parking lots. - 3-3.e Participate in the Section 248 process before the Public Utility Commission to make decisions that further the goals, objectives, and policies of this plan.

+- 3-3.f Implement to the best of our abilities the (non-binding) Article 36 from the Town of Norwich 2019 ballot, which was passed by voters: Shall the voters of Norwich direct all Town officials to take immediate and sustained efforts to gradually and continually

+- Deleted:

+For solar